soupdeloup/Summoning-Stone/README.md

 **Android application still under development.
 If you'd like to be a tester, please join the google group to get access: https://groups.google.com/u/2/g/summoning-stone-android**

 **Summoning Stone** is a desktop application built with Electron.
-It monitors the World of Warcraft screenshot directory for new screenshots and sends a UDP notification to an Android device running the Summoning Stone Android app.
-It is only functional when used alongside the Summoning Stone World of Warcraft addon and companion Android application.
+It monitors the World of Warcraft screenshot directory for new screenshots and sends a UDP notification to an Android device running the Summoning Stone Android app or the local web server.
+It is only functional when used alongside the Summoning Stone World of Warcraft addon.

 ## Setup Options